 A good piece of content is like a seed.

-There is no single way to cultivate a piece of content — or several key pieces of content — to ensure they continue to bear fruit for years to come, but there are some best practices you can follow to increase the life span of your content.
+There is no single way to cultivate a piece of content — or several key pieces of content — to ensure they continue to bear fruit for years to come, but there are some best practices you can follow to increase the long-term value of your content.

 How to increase the long-term value of content